-The asymmetric growth in the field---in particular the disproportionate number of publications on methods that are timing/frequency-based (and to a lesser extent payload-based) as compared to signal-based---is a direct result of this obfuscated CAN messages issue.
-Original equipment manufacturers ([OEMs], e.g., Subaru, Ford) of passenger vehicles hold secret their proprietary encodings of signals in the CAN data fields and vary the encodings across models.
+\hr{ The asymmetric growth in the field---in particular the disproportionate number of publications on methods that are timing/frequency-based (and to a lesser extent payload-based) as compared to signal-based---is a direct result of the proprietary CAN signal encodings issue.
+Original equipment manufacturers (OEMs, e.g., Subaru, Ford) of passenger vehicles hold secret their proprietary encodings of signals in the CAN data fields and vary the encodings across models.
 Consequently, though researchers can easily add a node to monitor and send CAN messages on most vehicles, the data is not understandable.
 Thus, most have focused on methods that do not require knowledge of signal encodings.
-While a few researchers have paired with OEMs or done some manual reverse engineering to obtain and develop IDSs based on the de-obfuscated CAN signals, these developments are not vehicle agnostic.
-Notably, the research community is beginning to address the CAN signal reverse engineering problem, (see Verma et al. \cite{Verma_Bridges_Sosnowski_Hollifield_Iannacone_2020} for a survey of these works), in large part to facilitate CAN IDS research, but more generally to enable a wide variety of downstream automotive technologies (e.g., \cite{comma_ai}).
-While the obfuscated signal problem is not the problem addressed in this paper, it is necessary context for the second issue, to which we make a contribution.
+Indeed a few researchers have paired with OEMs or done some manual reverse engineering to obtain and develop IDSs based on the decoded CAN signals, though these developments are not vehicle-agnostic. }